mmnormyle/autoregress/README.md

 # installation

-First, install SQL Server Machine Learning Services: https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-machine-learning-services-windows-install
+First, install SQL Server Machine Learning Services: https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-machine-learning-services-windows-install <br>
 Then run the AutoRegress.sql and AutoRegressPredict.sql T-SQL queries.
-These queries create the AutoRegress and AutoRegressPredict stored procedures on your machine.
+These queries create the AutoRegress and AutoRegressPredict stored procedures on your machine. <br>

-The AutoRegress stored procedure is for easy training of linear regression models on data.
+The AutoRegress stored procedure is for easy training of linear regression models on data. <br>
-The AutoRegressPredict stored procedures allows you to easily make predictions based on your train models.
+The AutoRegressPredict stored procedures allows you to easily make predictions based on your train models. <br>

 # usage